Nikolaos-Gkionis/suppliers-design-history/docs/histories/guarantee.md

 ![A screenshot](/assets/guarantee/01.png "A screenshot of the guarantee sub-journey")
 <br>

-The radio buttons lead to diveregent paths in the rest of the user journey, this can be achieved in the `routes.js` file.
+The radio buttons lead to divergent paths in the rest of the user journey, this can be achieved in the `routes.js` file.

 ```js
 router.post("/guarantee-type", function (req, res) {